Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 The full proposal is what most organizations think of when writing a grant proposal.
 General full proposals can range anywhere from five to twenty-five pages.
 There are major grant proposals that can go up to 100 pages.

-The format is fairly standard, and it includes a cover letter, project summary, and organization’s budget summary.
+The format is fairly standard, and it includes a cover letter, project summary, and the organization’s budget summary.

 The letter proposal is usually for corporations and is usually around three to four pages long.
 Although similar to LOI, keep in mind that you’re asking for money with the letter proposal, while LOI serves only to check the agency’s interest.